gorillatravelservices/gorillablog-en/_pages/five.md

 * 10h30: Arrival at Mahyuza and visiting the thermal waters in the Kachungunu concession
         - Observing the source of the thermal water and the route to the lake,
         - Touching to feel the thermal water, bathing and bottling if you like,
-        - Listening to the vertues of the thermal waters for years.
+        - Listening to the eternal stories of the thermal waters.
-* 11h15 : Departure from Mahyuza thermal waters for the Atmosphere Recreation Site
+* 11h15: Departure from Mahyuza thermal waters for the Atmosphere Recreation Site.

 ## 3. Visiting the Atmosphere Recreational site at Chinjava (Bosingisi’s property)